aclimarin/DesignPatterns/README.md

 + **Private Constructor**: The private constructor to prevent external instance.

 + **Public Static Method to Access**: The method responsible to create the instance if it doesn't exists or return the instance if it already created

+---

+## Monostate

+The **Monostate Pattern** is used ensure that all classes will share the same state.
+When o modify the state value in one instance of an object, any other instance will assume the same state value.

+### Base Structure

++ **Shared State Variables**: A static variable that holds the shared state.

++ **Properties or Methods for Access**: The public properties or methods that access the shared variables values.

++ **Shared Behavior**: The class may have methods to operate on the shared state.